mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

     context.set_context(env_config_path="./mindspore_config.json")
     ```

+#### Set RDR By Environment Variables

+Set `export MS_RDR_ENABLE=1` to enable RDR, and set the absolute path for recording data: `export MS_RDR_PATH=/absolute/path`.

+> The configuration file set by the user takes precedence over the environment variables.

+#### Exception Handling

-3. If MindSpore is used for training on Ascend 910, there is an exception `Run task error` in training.
+If MindSpore is used for training on Ascend 910, there is an exception `Run task error` in training.

 When we go to the directory `/home/mindspore-rdr`, we can see several files appear in this directory, each file represents a kind of data.
 For example, `hwopt_d_before_graph_0.ir` is a computational graph file.
 You can use a text tool to open this file to view the calculational graph and analyze whether the calculational graph meets your expectations.

 ## Log-related Environment Variables and Configurations